santana-repos/santana-repos/README.md

 👋 Greetings!
-I'm Thiago, an expert in software engineering with over two decades of experience in web development and business growth.
-Over the course of two decades, I've been involved in numerous successful projects, notably within leading companies across a variety of industries in Worldwide.
+I'm Thiago, an expert in software engineering with over two decades of experience in software development and business growth.
+I specialize in delivering robust, secure, and scalable solutions that meet business needs and handle high user demand seamlessly.
-Now, I’m eager to assist you in enhancing your business journey and achieving extraordinary success.

-My professional contributions encompass the implementation of governance artifacts for secure and user-friendly APIs, with a pioneering role in the design of API-first architectures.
-My skill set spans both frontend and backend development, integrations utilizing various API Platforms, the restructuring of information security applications, and the formulation of DevOps strategies.
-Furthermore, I have earned relevant certifications in the field.

-Furthermore, I’ve earned relevant certifications:
+Throughout my career, I’ve consistently employed Business and Test Driven Development (BDD and TDD) methodologies, ensuring that every solution is both functional and reliable.
+My expertise extends to Site Reliability Engineering (SRE) and FinOps/DevOps, where I’ve led teams to improve system performance and optimize costs.

+My main certifications:

 ☑️ AWS Certified Cloud Practitioner